kikofernandez/programmingfightclub/chapters/recap.md

 - recursion

 Keep in mind that some languages have features that do not exist in other languages.
-For instance, algebraic data types exist in Haskell not in Clojure and parametric classes exist in Java but not in Python.
+For instance, algebraic data types exist in Haskell but not in Clojure and parametric classes exist in Java but not in Python.
 In the former case, algebraic data types cannot be fully build in Clojure due to its dynamic typing nature -- Clojure cannot typecheck the difference between data types and data values (we'll explain what this means later on).
 In the latter case, parametric functions do not make sense for Python due to, again, its dynamic nature.
-If you got the feeling that this does not make sense and you cannot follow, everything will be explain with examples soon when we cover these basic concepts.
+If you got the feeling that this does not make sense and you cannot follow, everything will be explain with examples soon, when we cover these basic concepts.
 Let's begin!

 ## Object-oriented concepts